dchernyc/DataMiningTennis/README.md

 ## Project Goal

 > The objective of this project is to develop and compare predictive models that estimate the outcome of professional men’s ATP tennis matches.
-Specifically, the task is to predict the winner of a given match based on historical and contextual data available prior to the match.
+Specifically, the task is to predict the winner of a given match (binary classification task) based on historical and contextual data available prior to the match.

 ---